Combined heat and power – generate power while you heatRequest a free consultation

-Where there are shortages in volatile power generation, micro CHP units and CHP plants can make an important contribution to covering demand.
+The energy transition and rising electricity prices make the decentralised generation of electricity ever more important.
+Wind farms and photovoltaic systems have been built in large numbers to replace nuclear power stations and conventional large scale power stations.
+However, because energy production fluctuates and thus cannot be planned, controllable CHP systems are important building blocks towards achieving a successful energy transition.
+When there are shortages in fluctuating electricity generation, systems with combined heat and power can make an important contribution to covering demand.
 Because this happens locally and the power is generated on site, this also reduces pressure on power grids.
-Generating your own electricity by means of CHP units is now a viable replacement for drawing power from the grid.
+Generating your own electricity is now a viable replacement for drawing power from the grid.